-Streetcar No. 1 was built in 1908 by the Ottawa Car Co. and was the second car to arrive in Edmonton prior to the opening of the new streetcar network.
-It was converted into a one man and single end car in the early 1930's and operated until streetcar abandonment on September 1, 1951.
-On the last day of operation No. 1 had the honor of carrying the dignitaries across the High Level Bridge and was subsequently the only car to survive in one piece.
+Edmonton 1 was built in 1908 by the Ottawa Car Co. and was the second car to arrive in Edmonton prior to the opening of the new streetcar network.
+It was converted into a one man and single end car in the early 1930s and operated until streetcar abandonment on September 1, 1951.
+On that day, Edmonton 1 had the honor of carrying dignitaries across the High Level Bridge and was subsequently the only car retained in Edmonton.
 Unfortunately, it was stored outside for more than a decade and suffered significant damage through weather and vandalism.

-Restored by volunteers car #1 participated in the City's 75th anniversary in 1979 and operated once more across the High Level Bridge with the help of a generator trailer during the Thanksgiving weekend.
-In 1984 it became the first operational car of the Edmonton Radial Railway Society in Fort Edmonton Park.
-No. 1 is the only survivor of it's class and therefore is of great historical value.
-Trucks and motors have been overhauled during the last few years, whereas the wooden body is mostly in the condition it was during the last period of streetcar operation.
-Due to this, the car is only used on special occasions at Fort Edmonton Park.
+Restored by volunteers, Edmonton 1 participated in the City's 75th anniversary in 1979 where it operated across the High Level Bridge with the help of a generator trailer during the Thanksgiving weekend.
+In 1984 it became the Edmonton Radial Railway Society's first operational streetcar in Fort Edmonton Park.
+Edmonton 1 is the only survivor of its class and, although its trucks and motors have been overhauled, the wooden body is mostly in its last service condition.
+Due to this, the car is only operated on special occasions at Fort Edmonton Park.